 Step Five: Attach the lid to the bottom of the purse.

-the Velcro dot closure.
 First, attach the soft dot to the underside of the purse latch.
 Stick the rough dot to the soft dot and then carefully close the purse card and the rough dot will be in the correct place.
+In these tutorial pictures I am using a 5/8″ circle.
+I have since switched to using 3/8″ clear fasteners by Velcro brand as I find they are more gentle on the paper.

 These paper purse cards are so cute!
 You can write a message inside and use it as a card, tape a gift card inside and use it as a gift card holder, or even include party details inside and use it as an invitation!
 I’ll be using these as sweet Mother’s Day cards this year!